How to Vote by Mail Ballot

-As authorized by Florida law, any eligible registered voter in Seminole County has the opportunity to request and vote by absentee ballot.
-Approximately one month before an election, absentee ballots are mailed to the address requested by the voter or may be picked up in person at the Supervisor of Elections Office.
+As authorized by Florida law, any eligible registered voter in Seminole County has the opportunity to request and vote by mail ballot.
+Approximately one month before an election, mail ballots are mailed to the address requested by the voter or may be picked up in person at the Supervisor of Elections Office.

-If you are a qualified voter in the state, you are entitled to vote an absentee ballot.
+If you are a qualified voter in the state, you are entitled to vote a mail ballot.

-A request for an absentee ballot can be made online, in person, by mail or by telephone.
-Only the voter or a designated member of his or her immediate family or legal guardian can request an absentee ballot for the voter.
-Immediate family means the voter's spouse or the parent, child, grandparent, or sibling of the voter or of the voter's spouse.
+A request for an mail ballot can be made online, in person, by mail or by telephone.
+Only the voter or a designated member of his or her immediate family or legal guardian can request a mail ballot for the voter.
+Immediate family means the voter’s spouse or the parent, child, grandparent, or sibling of the voter or of the voter’s spouse.

-What information must I provide to request an absentee ballot?
+What information must I provide to request a mail ballot?

 A request from the voter must include the following:

 - The name of the voter for whom the ballot is requested